6 Famous Temples In Ladakh For A Spiritual Awakening

 Which is the largest temple in Ladakh?

-Lamayuru in Ladakh is known as Moonland primarily because it resembles the moon surface.
+Lamayuru in Ladakh is called Moonland because its rugged terrain closely resembles the surface of the moon.

 Which is the oldest temple in Ladakh?